chirontt/jgit.pgm.native/README.md

 The GraalVM native-image utility will use the configuration files in `src/main/resources/META-INF/native-image` folder to assist in the native image generation.

+Gluon also provides the [client-maven-plugin](https://github.com/gluonhq/client-maven-plugin) which is used in this project's Maven build script and works similarly to the above client-gradle-plugin.

 ## Gradle build tasks